 Please note, that these options are for NEW INSTALL only and not for upgrade

 CP administrator password -F ADMIN_FIRSTNAME CP administrator first name -L ADMIN_LASTNAME CP administrator last name -E ADMIN_EMAIL CP administrator e-mail --rbthost RBT_HOST IP address/FQDN where RabbitMQ Server runs.
 The RabbitMQ will be installed and configured on the current box if localhost/127.0.0.1 or box's public IP address (enlisted in SNMP_TRAP_IPS) Default value is 127.0.0.1.
 VCD_* Options are usefull if vCloud/RabbitMQ are already installed and configured. --vcdlogin VCD_LOGIN RabbitMQ/vCloud user.
 Default value is 'rbtvcd'. --vcdpasswd VCD_PASSWD RabbitMQ/vCloud user password.
 The random password is generated if isn't specified. --vcdvhost VCD_VHOST RabbitMQ/vCloud vhost.
 Default value is '/' RBT_* Options are used to configure RabbitMQ manager account.
 If local RabbitMQ server. --rbtlogin RBT_LOGIN RabbitMQ manager login.
 The default value is 'rbtmgr'. --rbtpasswd RBT_PASSWD RabbitMQ manager password.
-The random password is generated if isn't specified. --rake RAKE_TASKS List of OnApp Control Panel rake tasks (separated with space) to run at the very end of install or upgrade. -v ONAPP_VERSION Install custom OnApp CP version -i SNMP_TRAP_IPS IP addresses separated with coma for snmp to trap -y Update OS packages (except of OnApp provided) on the box with 'yum update'. -a Is not interactive.
+The random password is generated if isn't specified. --rake RAKE_TASKS List of OnApp Control Panel rake tasks (separated with space) to run at the very end of install or upgrade. -v ONAPP_VERSION Install custom OnApp CP version.
+Please note that if there were significant changes in packages between the version you want to install and the current OnApp version, the installation might be unsuccessful. -i SNMP_TRAP_IPS IP addresses separated with coma for snmp to trap -y Update OS packages (except of OnApp provided) on the box with 'yum update'. -a Is not interactive.
 Process with automatic installation.
 Please note, this will continue OnApp Control Panel install/upgrade even if there is transaction currently running. -t Add to the database and download Base Templates.
 For new installs only.
 If this option is not used, then only the following mandatory System Templates will be added by default during fresh install: OnApp CDN Appliance; Load Balancer Virtual Appliance; Application Server Appliance. --noservices

 Do not start OnApp services: monit, onapp and httpd